folio-org/okapi/doc/guide.md

 We have added a new interface that the module supports, "_tenant".
 It is a system interface that Okapi will automatically call when the module gets enabled for a tenant.
-Its purpose is to do what ever initialization the module needs, for example to create database tables.
+Its purpose is to do whatever initialization the module needs, for example to create database tables.

 We have also specified that this module requires the test-auth interface at least in version 3.1.
-The auth module we installed in the previous example propvides 3.4, so it is good enough.
+The auth module we installed in the previous example provides 3.4, so it is good enough.
 (Requiring 3.5 or 4.0, or even 2.0 would not work, see [_Versioning and Dependencies_](#versioning-and-dependencies) or edit the descriptor and try to post it).